tldr-pages/tldr/pages/common/git-authors.md

 `git authors`

-- Print full list of committers of the current Git repository, reading from AUTHORS file:
+- Print full list of committers of the current Git repository:

 `git authors --list`